 Early or delayed entry to Prep are options which may be considered in specific circumstances and where it is in a child's best educational interests.

-There are no exceptions to these requirements.
-The conditions for early entry to Prep are set out in legislation, specifically Part 4, Section 15 of the Education (General Provisions) Regulation 2006 .
+Early entry to Prep is only possible if the child meets all the legislative conditions set out in Part 4, Section 15 of the Education (General Provisions) Regulation 2006 .

 Parents may delay their child's entry to Prep (and subsequently Year 1) if they feel that the child is not ready to start school.
-For example, the child is not ready to cope with the social and emotional demands of schooling, or has delayed development.
+For example, the child is still developing their social and emotional skills.
+The child can then commence Prep when they are of compulsory school age (6 years and 6 months).

 No formal documentation, assessment or approval is required for delayed entry to Prep.